-Useful life in ye Useful life in years
+Useful life in years

-2022 2021
+2023 2022

 Buildings 50 50

 Furniture 15 15

 Means of transport 5 5

 Measuring and control devices 4 4

-The residual value of an asset is the estimated amount that the Bank will get at its disposal after priory deducting the estimated costs of disposal if that asset already had the necessary life and was already in the estimated useful life end.
+The residual value of an asset is the estimated amount that the Bank will get at its disposal after priorly deducting the estimated costs of disposal if that asset already had the necessary life and was already in the estimated useful life end.
 The residual value of an asset is nil if the Bank expects to use the asset until the end of its physical period.